SarahWaest/ShodanScriptForExam/README.md

 ```console
 $ shodan init YOUR_API_KEY
 ```
+6. Select what organisation you wish to get info on.
+7. Select the amount of results you wish to procure
-6. Run script using the terminal: In this case
+8. Run script using the terminal: In this case
 ```console
 $ python3 Shodan_Script.py
 ```
-8. Select what organisation you wish to get info on.
-9. Select the amount of results you wish to procure